cslab-ntua/SpMV-Research/benchmark_code/FPGA/README.md

 #### result_parsing
 This directory contains logs of matrix generation, as well as 'dirty' logs of benchmark runs on FPGA.
 It also contains a Jupyter notebook used to 'clean' these logs.
 Nothing important here.

+#### spmv_code_bench
+This directory contains code to run SpMV benchmarks, more specifically the design that was developed for the OPTIMA project.
+It is configured as the equivalent CPU directory, with templates to add new kernels.
+For now, it can be tested on the U280 and U55C Xilinx Alveo cards.

 #### vitis_library_code
 This directory contains code to run double-precision [Vitis Sparse Library](https://xilinx.github.io/Vitis_Libraries/sparse/2021.2/user_guide/L2_spmv_double_intro.html) on a Xilinx Alveo U280 FPGA.
 Modified version of [Vitis Accelerated Libraries](https://github.com/Xilinx/Vitis_Libraries/).
 Contains bash scripts to build and run the project.
 Detailed instructions to generate matrices and compile/run the project are provided inside the directory.